filetrust/Squads-And-Maps/Blogs/Issue3.md

 - Conflict resolution for squad commitments.
 - Review each of your Team Members and make sure they are appropriately mapped.

+## Meetings and Deep work - Finding the balance

+Having recently read the book (Deep Work by Cal Newport)[https://www.amazon.co.uk/Deep-Work-Focused-Success-Distracted/dp/0349411905]
+The topic of deep was has been present in my thoughts as has it in other Glasswall staff.
+We a lot of new initiatives and ideas.
+New ways of working, squads and presentations and everything else.
+Alot of us find that our calendars are booked with meetings pretty much all week, leaving very little time for uninterrupted focus.
+Something which is needed for delivering high quality outputs and to come up with most cognitively intensive solutions.
+How do we fit this in with meetings jotted throughout morning and afternoon five days a weeek.
+And so we have a problem to solve.

+Challenge: Meetings occurring throughout the week can be distracting and prevent deep work and uninterrupted focus on delivering squad outcomes

+### Proposed Solution
+Have a schedule we we plan which days in the week most meetings will occur and which days we will do a best effort to keep them meeting free.
+Enabling days of high focus on outcome delivery.
+This was presented to the company this week, it now open for disucssion, feedback, challenges and refinement.
+We will look to finalize and make this official in the next few weeks.

+### Schedule
+Monday: Team meetings.
+Line management meetings.
+Squad Leader meeting.

+Tuesday and Thursday: Best effort meeting free days with Squad meetings being the exception.
+Stand ups, design sessions, decision meetings for squad outcomes only.

+Wednesday: Morning: Squad Work.
+Afternoon: Training slots, Presentations, All hands meeting.

+Friday: Morning: Releases , Round up, Publications.
+Afternoon: Hackathons, testing, breaking, security validation.
+Play with weeks work and raise issues to be addressed the following week.